 - Continue to foster student success in order to achieve program graduation rates comparable to the published national averages among physician assistant training programs.

 - Outcome: Mississippi College graduated its inaugural cohort of students in December, 2013.

 - Prepare physician assistant graduates with the knowledge and skills necessary to achieve at least a 90% first time pass rate on the Physician Assistant National Certifying Examination (PANCE) and an Average PANCE score at or above the national average.

-- Prepare graduates who will obtain post-graduation positions in disciplines consistent with the goals of the program; namely Primary Care, Surgery, and Critical Care.
+- Prepare graduates who will obtain post-graduation positions in disciplines consistent with the goals of the Program; namely primary care, surgery, and as hospitalists.

 - Outcome: Employment data from the inaugural class will be available in the Fall of 2014